19hours/sg-statutes/Acts/Police Force Act.md

 (a) only if the agreement, decision or concerted practice is, or is intended to be, implemented in Singapore; and

-(b) whether the agreement, decision or concerted practice is implemented before, on or after the appointed day.
+(b) whether the agreement, decision or concerted practice is implemented before, on or after 12th October 2004.

 (3) Subject to this section, any agreement, decision or concerted practice prohibited by subsection (1)(a) is void.